hyperionian/config-management/README.md

    gcloud container clusters get-credentials my-dev --zone $ZONE_DEV --project $PROJECT_ID kubectl get namespace
    ```
- The Development namespace should be created in all custers, wp namespace is created in my-dev cluster, resource quota is created in both wp and development namespace, Wordpress pods and services are created in wp namespace
+ The Development namespace should be created in all custers, wp namespace is created in my-dev cluster, resource quota is created in both wp and development namespaces, Wordpress pods and services are created in wp namespace

 ## App Deployment